01 of 10

 Layering the Soap in the Mold

 Because this soap is so light and a little sticky, it seems to work best in either "log" type molds that can be sliced, or silicone molds that are easy to pop the soaps out of.
-We made a batch of this soap and molded it in a hard, plexiglass individual-soap-bar mold, and it was not only hard to get them out but also, because it has a tendency to stick to the mold, the finish on the bars was not good.
+We made a batch of this soap and molded it in a hard, plexiglass individual-soap-bar mold, and it was not only hard to get them out but also, because it tends to stick to the mold, the finish on the bars was not good.

 For this batch, we took the rubber spatulas and layered the different colors (including the white) into the mold.